Kiru-land/rose-blackbox/README.md

 # Black Box

-Black box is a privacy device to plug on top af any token.
+Black box is a privacy device pluggable on top of any token to securely buy and sell without compromising anonymity.